niftylab/laygo2/docs_workspace/docs_sphinx/source/trial.md

 * **[simple-gates](#Simple-Gates)**: introduces layout generators for simple logic gates.
 -->

+## Colab tutorial

+The easiest way of exercising laygo2 without installing it locally is using Colab; the example tutorial can be found [here](https://colab.research.google.com/drive/1tpuUvqb6BujzZI6RBf2cFdAfMqBsxpep?usp=sharing).

 ## Installation

 There are two ways of installing laygo2 in your environment; 1) cloning from github and 2) using pip.